 1. Law education

-Lawyers are expected to be knowledgable of the law and up-to-date on changes, repeals and additions made by the relevant law making bodies.
-Not only that, case laws are also essential part of a lawyer’s arsenal.
+Lawyers are expected to be knowledgeable of the law and up to date on changes, repeals and additions made by the relevant law-making bodies.
+Not only that, but case laws are also essential part of a lawyer’s arsenal.
 To know all these, prospective lawyers must be educated on the laws.

-To satisfy the educational requirements of becoming a Lawyer in Australia, a high school graduate must study 4 years to acquire the Bachelor of Laws (LLB) degree ( Also known as Juris Doctor ).
-Students who posses a bachelors degree in a field other than law, can gain admission to second year of the LLB program and complete in 3 years instead of four.
+To satisfy the educational requirements of becoming a Lawyer in Australia, a high school graduate must study 4 years to acquire the Bachelor of Laws (LLB) degree (Also known as Juris Doctor).
+Students who possess a bachelor’s degree in a field other than law, can gain admission to second year of the LLB program and complete in 3 years instead of four.